Deakin University Archives

 Toorak Teachers’ College – 1951-1973

-Toorak Teachers College was established in 1954 by the Victorian Education Department to train primary school teachers in response to a growing population of primary school aged children in Victoria.
+Toorak Teachers College was established in 1951 by the Victorian Education Department to train primary school teachers in response to a growing population of primary school aged children in Victoria.
 Initially operating as Glenbervie in Toorak it moved to the home of Stonnington in 1957 and became the Toorak Teachers’ College.
-It operated until 1972 when it became Burwood State College.
+It operated until 1972 when as a result of the State College of Victoria Act 1972 it became a constituent college of the State Colleges of Victoria and became known as Toorak State College.

 Toorak State College – 1973-1981